TheMorningSounds/DUOS/README.md

 # DUOS
-CCB CopyWriter and Editor.
+The Morning Sounds CopyWriter and Editor tools.
 It's DIPA.